 During the first and final academic years of your program, you will have the opportunity to focus exclusively on your own coursework and research.
-We call these your "nonservice years" to reflect the fact that all of your basic funding comes from The Royster Society of Fellows during those years with no expectations for teaching or research service to others.
-You may also receive additional nonservice stipends and/or summer supplemental funding from your program or external sources, as long as your total funding does not exceed certain limits.
+These are referred to as "nonservice years" to reflect the fact that all of your basic funding comes from the Royster Society of Fellows during those years with no expectations for teaching or research service to others.

 During the second through fourth years, you may teach and/or conduct research within your doctoral program to develop your skills in teaching and research, or you may be funded by external fellowships or internal training grants.
-With advance Graduate School approval, we provide flexibility to move these semesters to better meet your unique needs and opportunities.
+By discussing this with The Graduate School in advance, you create flexibility to best meet your unique needs and opportunities.

 As a Royster Fellow, you also receive full tuition support, fees and health insurance for five years of your graduate studies.
-(In-state tuition and health insurance are prorated by stipend source, and The Graduate School provides out-of-state tuition and fees every year.)
-Fellows who need less or more time to complete their degrees may work with us to develop the best plan for your needs.
+In-state tuition and health insurance are prorated by stipend source, and The Graduate School provides out-of-state tuition and fees every year.

-Additionally, as a Royster Fellow you will receive a personal travel allowance so you can present your research at conferences and take advantage of special educational opportunities.
-This personal allowance supplements travel funding resources from your own graduate program, from The Graduate School and any special travel grants you may win competitively.
+Additionally, as a Royster Fellow you will receive a personal travel allowance so you can present your research at conferences and take advantage of professional development opportunities.
+This personal allowance supplements travel funding resources from your graduate program, The Graduate School, and any special travel grants you may win competitively.